Advocacy and Equity

 Clinical Experiences

-Residents with a particular interest elect to do their continuity clinic at the Erie Family Health Center in West Town, the Near North Clinic, or at the Northwestern Transitional Care Clinic.
+Residents with an interest in longitudinal clinical experiences addressing health inequities can elect to do teir continuity clinic at the Erie Family Health Center in West Town, the Near North Clinic, or at the Northwestern Transitional Care Clinic.

 Curriculum